Retired Employees Association of Orange County

 COST

 Cost for the luncheon is $20.00 per person.
-A reservation form is provided in The Informer (on the current Luncheon page), in the “Forms” section of the REAOC web site or you may email the REAOC office of your request (reaoc@reaoc.org).
+A reservation form is provided in The Informer (on the current Luncheon page),or you can click here to obtain a reservation form to mail into the REAOC office or you may email the REAOC office of your request (reaoc@reaoc.org).

 The Board of Supervisors approved the new Health Care Plans and Rate for 2024 at the Board meeting on July 18, 2023.
 The rate charts can be accessed by clicking here.